digirati-co-uk/miac-ida/notes.md

 Even if discussions are powered by an off-the-shelf engine like discourse we should make them available as annos JSON-LD for further processing and preservation, surface them through anno search API etc.

+## UX Challenges summary

+1. UI for crowdsourcing demarcation of archival records from a mass of images with minimal description
+2. UI for managing / approving demarcations
+3. UI for tagging items, images and regions of images with topic tags from controlled vocabulary; allowing contribution to vocab etc
+4. UI for managing controlled vocabulary - translations, synonyms, broader/narrower
+5. (The output of crowdsourcing + curation) UI for exploring the tagged and demarcated archive.
+Generous interface.
+Works from early on with sparse data, gets better as data gets richer, encourages users to make the data better.
+Topic pages encourage exploration.

+## Systems challenges

+Archive is fluid, branching as richer data is supplied.
+This makes it hard to make statements about or present as an archive.
+Does it shift and change within Omeka, or do items get pushed to Omeka once approved?